 Subproperty of: E13 Attribute Assignment.
-P141 assigned (was assigned by): E1 CRM Entity to objects compared to the shortcut offered by P2 has type (is type of).
+P141 assigned (was assigned by): E1 CRM Entity the shortcut offered by P2 has type (is type of).

 Scope note: This property records the type that was assigned to an entity by an E17 Type Assignment activity.